Skip to content

 6. Register the Module

-• crates/fastly/src/main.rs automatically exposes the declared route(s).
+• crates/trusted-server-adapter-fastly/src/main.rs automatically exposes the declared route(s).

 • handle_publisher_request receives the same registry so HTML responses get integration shims without further code changes.